EricssonResearch/Robust-Tracking-MPC-over-Lossy-Networks/README.md

 Examples on how these algorithms can be used are provided in the folder [Examples of Model Predictive Controllers](./Examples%20of%20Model%20Predictive%20Controllers/).

-### ECC 2024 Results
+### Results

-The folder [ECC Results](./ECC%20Results/) contains scripts to reproduce the results of the paper _Remote Tube-based MPC for Tracking Over Lossy Networks_ and also a script to generate animations of the cartpole.
+The folder [Results](./Results/) contains scripts to reproduce the results of the paper _Remote Tube-based MPC for Tracking Over Lossy Networks_ and also a script to generate animations of the cartpole.

 ### Operations on convex polytopes